10.3 Common Failure Points & Recovery

 - The most common avoidable fails are missed privacy, call light not returned within reach, and skipped opening/closing hand hygiene.

-- Performing steps out of sequence (clean before dirty, gloves before privacy) can break infection control and fail a skill.
+- Performing steps out of sequence (clean before dirty, gloving before privacy, back-to-front peri care) breaks infection control and fails the skill.

-- Measurement fails come from reading liquids off-level, wrong units, or not recording on the form.
+- Measurement fails come from reading liquids off-level, wrong units, missing the tolerance window, or documenting after saying 'done' instead of before.

-- You may correct a missed step by stating it aloud and performing it before you say you are finished — do not freeze.
+- You may correct a missed step by stating it aloud and performing it before you say you are finished — but a reminded infection-control step earns no credit, so prevention is the only defense there.

-- Verbalizing a step is not the same as demonstrating it; you must physically perform the action unless the step is communication.
+- Verbalizing a step is not the same as performing it; you must physically demonstrate the action unless the step is communication.

 Where Prepared Candidates Lose

-Most Florida skills failures are not from the headline procedure — they are from the indirect-care steps scored on every skill.
-Build them into muscle memory.
+Most Florida skills failures are not from the headline procedure — they are from the indirect-care steps scored on every skill, and from small sequence and documentation slips.
+Build the routine into muscle memory.

 | Failure Point | What Goes Wrong | Fix |